hungrystareater/js-property-listing/README.md

 # property-listing
-Listing properties of DOM objects
+This code creates the exhaustive list of all properties of the window and various DOM objects in your browser.
+Each property is clickable and linked to a corresponding Google query.